LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for.md

 });
 ```

-Line `10`, the LinksToRelatedCompanies: Your business owns more than one page.
+Line `10`, the LinksToRelatedCompanies: Your company is part of a SEO network.
 The colleagues from SEO make it clear we need to link to their website.
-So we write a test to make sure when our code changes, we get notified if we forget about this.
+So we write a test to make sure when our code changes, we get notified if we mess this up.

 ```jsx
 // MyPageFooter.spec.js